 History and Structure

-The purpose of the organization was to identify, promote, coordinate, and establish transportation services for elderly and handicapped individuals in the Bismarck and Mandan areas; to identify and meet transportation service needs of the elderly and handicapped individuals as they relate to employment, medical, recreational issues; to establish a transportation network serving elderly and handicapped individuals utilizing federal, state, county and local funding sources.
+The purpose of the organization was to identify, promote, coordinate, and establish transportation services for seniors and individuals with disabilities; to identify and meet transportation service needs of these individuals as it relates to employment, medical, recreational issues; to establish a transportation network serving elderly and handicapped individuals utilizing federal, state, county and local funding sources.

-Bismarck and Mandan were considered metropolitan areas and were allocated approximately $300,000 a year from UMTA (Urban Mass Transit Authority).
-Because these funds had not been used in the area, after three years they were redistributed between Fargo, Grand Forks, and Minot.
-To access these funds for the Bis-Man Transit Board, Bismarck and Mandan had to match 50% of the operational loses and UMTA would provide 50% of the operational loses.
+Bismarck and Mandan were considered metropolitan areas and were allocated approximately $300,000 a year from the Urban Mass Transit Authority (UMTA).
+Because these funds had not been utilized in the area, after three years they were redistributed between Fargo, Grand Forks, and Minot.
+In order for the Bis-Man Transit Board to access these funds, Bismarck and Mandan had to match 50% of the operational loses, while UMTA would provide the other 50% of the operational loses.

-A transit study had to be developed for eligibility of UMTA funding.
-In fall 1988, Bismarck and Mandan contracted with BRW of Minneapolis, MN to conduct the transit study and develop a transit plan.
-In December 1989 the final study and plan was received by the Transit Board.
-An application was submitted to the Denver Regional office of UMTA in January 1990 and in September 1990 final notification was received that the plan and application were approved, contingent upon matching funds being available.
+Before the funds could be utilized, a transit study had to be developed.
+In the fall of 1988, Bismarck and Mandan contracted with BRW, an organization from Minneapolis, MN, to conduct the transit study and develop a transit plan.
+In December 1989, the final study and plan was received by the Transit Board and an application was submitted to the Denver Regional office of UMTA one month later.
+In September 1990, the final approval notification was received, and the plan was allowed to move forward, contingent upon matching funds being available.

-Through various fundraising activities and a two year grant from the ND Council on Developmental Disabilities first awarded in October 1989, enough funds were obtained to meet the match.
-In May 1990, a limited service for individuals with developmental disabilities was started.
-In June 1990 the Transit Board contracted with Central NoDak Development Corporation to have management staff and office space for the Bis-Man Transit Board.
+Through various fundraising activities and a two-year grant first awarded in October 1989 from the North Dakota Council on Developmental Disabilities, sufficient funds were obtained to meet the match.
+In May 1990, a limited service for individuals with developmental disabilities began.
+A month later, the Transit Board contracted with Central NoDak Development Corporation for management staff and office space for the Bis-Man Transit Board.

-The Transit plan as initially developed identifies the Bis-Man Transit Board as the broker for the cities of Bismarck and Mandan.
-The temporary provider of services was Taxi 9000.
-The broker was responsible for the administration of the transit system, raising of the local non-federal share to match the UMTA transit grant, soliciting of all proposals for service providers, verification and paying of provider invoices, monitoring provider compliance, providing all necessary monthly operating and financial reports, distributing service information materials, selling fare tickets, certifying all riders and maintaining a rider database, and handling of resolutions and complaints.
+The Transit plan, as initially developed, identifies the Bis-Man Transit Board as the broker for the cities of Bismarck and Mandan, while the temporary provider of services was Taxi 9000.
+The broker was responsible for the administration of the transit system, raising of the local, non-federal share to match the UMTA transit grant, soliciting of all proposals for service providers, verification and paying of provider invoices, monitoring provider compliance, providing all necessary monthly operating and financial reports, distributing service information materials, selling fare tickets, certifying all riders, maintaining a rider database, and handling of resolutions and complaints.

-The provider’s role, as initially developed, was responsibility for door to door transportation of all riders 24 hours a day, seven days per week and to provide all facilities, personnel and equipment necessary to carry out the transportation service until vehicles were purchased by the broker and owned by the city.
+The provider’s role, as initially developed, was responsibility for door-to-door transportation of riders 24 hours a day, seven days per week and to provide all facilities, personnel, and equipment necessary to carry out the transportation service until vehicles were purchased by the broker and owned by the city.

 The city’s responsibility was to establish all major service policies and procedures, final review and approval of administrative documents and budgets, and certain other functions connected with the program including liaison with the Urban Mass Transportation Administration on all grant and programmatic requirements.